 Many products are available to buy from multiple Amazon sellers, so Amazon uses the Buy Box to select the “best” seller for each product.
 In the image above, EpicCo has “won” the Buy Box.
 This is also called being “in” the Buy Box or “owning” the Buy Box.
 It means that they are Amazon’s selected seller for this product, at this point in time.

 When a customer clicks “Add to Cart” or “Buy Now”, the merchant who is in the Buy Box at that moment automatically wins the sale.
 The customer can expect Amazon to have chosen a seller who provides a competitive price, rapid delivery, strong customer service and various other factors that will help ensure their satisfaction.

-Most sales on Amazon come through the Buy Box, so sellers who appear there regularly will make a lot more sales than those who are rarely featured.
-Over time, this can dramatically improve product sales.
+Most sales on Amazon come through the Buy Box, so sellers who win it regularly will make a lot more sales than those who are rarely featured.

 How can I win the Buy Box?